-Once JEE is done and dusted with, students either start or resume the research on colleges that they would potentially land, and specifically for those who spend 2-3 years toiling to get that score that would take them to the gates of an Indian Institute of Technology and make them an IITian.
-While some might not be particular about the location—as long as they get their desired branch—some students tend to strive towards the ‘best’ institute according to them.
+Once JEE is done and dusted, students either start or resume the research on colleges that they would potentially land, specifically for those who spend 2-3 years toiling to get that score that would take them to the gates of an Indian Institute of Technology and make them an IITian.
+While some might not be particular about the location - as long as they get their desired branch — some students tend to strive towards the ‘best’ institute according to them.
 A ranking is always the first among many criteria that students look at: for many, the higher the rank, the better the institute.
-Furthermore, rankings, especially NIRF, becomes a tool to compare different institutes of repute.
+Furthermore, rankings, especially NIRF, become a tool to compare different institutes of repute.

-At this juncture, it might be beneficial for parents and students to take a step forward, and look at the scores of individual institutes by the different parameters, so as to get a picture of which institute is best suited to the ultimate outcome they expect.
+At this juncture, it might be beneficial for parents and students to take a step forward, and look at the scores of individual institutes by the different parameters, to get a picture of which institute is best suited to the outcome they expect.

 This content on this page is provided by a current student or an alumnus of IIT Madras.
 While we follow best practices, it is possible that there are errors, or the content is incomplete.
 When in doubt, always verify with an official source.

 Sorry!
 We couldn't be helpful